junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "He said that time is fluid, it's not easy, but apparently the angels have no problem bending it once in a while."

-Sam jerks his head up, eyes bright with understanding, "And he also told us this time before we left, that the further back he sent us, the harder it becomes to retrieve us, that's why he said we can't stay for more than 24 hours, or we'd be lost to him."
+Sam jerks his head up, eyes bright with understanding, "And he also told us this time before we left, that the further back he sent us, the harder it becomes to retrieve us, that's why he said we can't stay for more than twenty four hours, or we'd be lost to him."

 "Which means we are totally lost to him by now and no way home without the wings."
 Dean says bitterly.